ni/niveristand-custom-device-handbook/docs/Custom_Device_Tips_and_Tricks.md

 ### Action VIs

-There are a variety of actions that can trigger a VI to run.
+There are a variety of actions that can trigger a VI to run.<br />
-•	OnDelete
+•	OnDelete<br />
-Executes on the deletion of a node in the system definition
+Executes on the deletion of a node in the system definition<br />
-•	OnLoad
+•	OnLoad<br />
-Executes on the creation of a new node or load of an existing nod in the system definition
+Executes on the creation of a new node or load of an existing nod in the system definition<br />
-•	OnSystemShutdown
+•	OnSystemShutdown<br />
-Executes on system explorer close or current system definition close
+Executes on system explorer close or current system definition close<br />
-•	OnSave
+•	OnSave<br />
-Executes on save of system definition
+Executes on save of system definition<br />
-•	OnDownload
+•	OnDownload<br />
 Executes when the system definition is downloaded to the target.
 This VI is called after compile is complete and binary files have been created.
 Writing to memory should not be performed in this VI.
-The VI can be used to read from memory and download additional files as needed
+The VI can be used to read from memory and download additional files as needed<br />
-•	OnPaste
+•	OnPaste<br />
-Executes when a node is pasted within the system definition
+Executes when a node is pasted within the system definition<br />
-•	OnTargetTypeChange
+•	OnTargetTypeChange<br />
-Executes on change of target type in the system definition
+Executes on change of target type in the system definition<br />
-•	OnDeleteRequest
+•	OnDeleteRequest<br />
-Executes on the delete request before deletion of node in system definition
+Executes on the delete request before deletion of node in system definition<br />
-•	OnCompile
+•	OnCompile<br />
 Executes when the system definition is compiled during deployment.
 The system definition will only be compiled during deployment if there is not a good compile cache available on the host.
-This happens when the system definition file has been moved on disk or when changes have been made.
+This happens when the system definition file has been moved on disk or when changes have been made.<br />

 These VIs are useful if you need to make checks or perform cleanup operations after something happens.
 The template VIs for these actions are found in the Custom Device API library.